Already using RockWallet? Move your assets to the new app →

 Before engaging in activities like DeFi or NFT minting, it’s wise to check gas prices using a tracker to better understand the costs involved.

-3. Gas Limit and Priority Fees
+3. Gas limit and priority fees

 With the Ethereum upgrade (EIP-1559), a new fee structure was introduced.
 The system now includes a base fee that automatically adjusts based on network congestion, along with the option for users to add priority fees to speed up their transactions.

-The gas limit is the maximum amount of gas you're willing to spend on a transaction, and it’s crucial to set it correctly.
 If the gas limit is too low, your transaction could fail or be delayed indefinitely.
 On the other hand, if you set it too high, you might overpay for your transaction.

 Using an ETH gas fee tracker, users can assess the optimal priority fees and avoid unnecessary overpayment, ensuring efficient transactions with lower costs.